andyblomfelt/thefracturesoffel/content/01 - Port Almasha/IV. Shadows and Scars.md

 The group immediately recognized the church they discovered the day before.
 Uriel, Tiyeme explained, was framed as the God of Judgements and Justice.
 Her word was always the final say in the world.
 Matters of judgement were attributed to her.
 What her name is doing in this note, however, was unclear still.

 "I will be honest, I don't know what to make of that."
 Noro replied after thinking for a while.

-#todo *Anything else important in this conversation theorizing about the journal*
+"I do wonder, however, if Halur knows anything about this.
+He was mentioned in that journal you went through earlier.
+Maybe he knows something we do not."

 ---
 ###### Session 10 - August 10th, 2025